tarakanbg/vaccbih_sct_files/README.md

 ## 1208
 * fully optimized for Euroscope, removed all entries only required by VRC
-* SIDS/STARS are completely rewokred: tracks can be displayed on radar, can be assigned via dropdown menu, all designators are updated to current airac
+* LQSA SIDS/STARS are completely rewokred: tracks can be displayed on radar, can be assigned via dropdown menu, all designators are updated to current airac
 * removed waypoints/navaids: SAR VOR
 * added waypoints/navaids: OMA VOR